LOCOMOTIVES

 'Pectin' is seen propelling the GWR Toad brakevan.

-'Pectin and our GWR 'Toad' brakevan are seen in May 1972 during their time at Hereford.
+'Pectin and a GWR 'Toad' brakevan are seen in May 1972 at Hereford.

 © Geoff Cryer- See Geoff's Diaries by CLICKING HERE